jiggzson/nerdamer/README.md

 All operations are done using the 'nerdamer' object.

-To add an expression just add it to the nerdamer object which will return a expression object which isn't particularly usefull at the moment other than getting its text representation.
+To add an expression just add it to the nerdamer object which will return a expression object.

 ```javascript
 var e = nerdamer('x^2+2*(cos(x)+x*x)');